hesingh/ALS-info/README.md

 been working tirelessly on finding cures for ALS.
 Merit Cudkowicz has been a student of Dr. Brown's.
 In 2006, gene silencing, invented at UMass Medical, got the Nobel prize in medicine.
-In 2008, Dr. Brown left Harvard Medical and joined UMass Medical - he knew, familial ALS, or even sporadic ALS, is caused by gene mutation and he would use gene silencing knowledge at UMass Medical.
+In 2008, Dr. Brown left Harvard Medical and joined UMass Medical - familial ALS, or even sporadic ALS, is caused by gene mutation and gene silencing knowledge at UMass Medical would help.
 See Dr. Brown's research on ALS below.

 https://theangelfund.org/research-at-day-lab/